Fresh Start, T.W. Lewis Foundation Distribute Gift Cards for 100 Women and Families - Frontdoors Media

 The T.W.
 Lewis Foundation underwrote the costs for Fresh Start to distribute $10,000 worth of Walmart gift cards to clients in need.

-“The opportunity to give 100 clients $100 is really special, particularly after such a difficult year,” says Elizabeth Howard, Director of Programs and Community Engagement for Fresh Start.
+“The opportunity to give 100 clients $100 is really special, particularly after such a difficult year,” said Elizabeth Howard, director of programs and community engagement for Fresh Start.
 “Many of our clients are mothers who have been struggling to keep food on the table, a roof over their heads and providing for their family while dealing with job loss and financial instability.
 These $100 gift cards will allow our clients to shop for their holiday groceries, as well as purchase some holiday gifts.
 We are so thankful to the T.W.
 Lewis Foundation for making this possible.”